PatrickConboy/World-of-Warcraft-API/README.md

 /race/<raceName>/description -- this path returns a description of the race /race/<raceName>/class -- TODO: this path returns playable classes for a given race (low priority)

-/class -- done: this path returns a list of playable classes /class/<className> -- WIP: this path returns information on a given class.
+/class -- this path returns a list of playable classes /class/<className> -- this path returns information on a given class.

-/faction -- done: this path returns both faction names /faction/<factionName> -- this returns a brief summary on a specific faction
+/faction -- this path returns both faction names /faction/<factionName> -- this returns a brief summary on a specific faction

 /role -- TODO: this path returns list of playable roles in the game